dfelinto/blender-manual/manual/editors/dope_sheet/action.rst

    The operators will take into account the settings to view/edit the action in isolation (i.e. Solo and NLA Muting).
    This was done to make it easier to preview different stashed actions.

-   - If moving from a solo'd NLA Track to the active action, the NLA stack will be muted so that the action can be edited in isolation.
+   - If moving from a solo'd NLA track to the active action, the NLA stack will be muted so that the action can be edited in isolation.
-   - Likewise, if the NLA stack is muted when editing the action, the NLA Track below it will be edited with solo enabled.
+   - Likewise, if the NLA stack is muted when editing the action, the NLA track below it will be edited with solo enabled.
    - If switching between NLA Tracks, the solo status for the previous track will be transferred to the new track.

    .. note::